OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 The idea of breaking down complex problems into simpler problems that we know how to solve is also useful, and we practice this in the course.
 The idea of test-driven development is also practiced.

 They also discuss recursion and that can be useful for certain algorithms and you never know you might run into recursion on the job.
 Recursion is a big topic in this course.
-I'd say it probably accounts for over 50% of the class!
+I'd say it probably accounts for over 30% of the class!

 Also, Dr. Racket has the stepper feature which can help in stepping through the recursive process to understand its flow.

 Even if you already knew most of the principles, it doesn't hurt to refine them, see them from a different perspective, or close any gaps that may have existed or you may have potentially missed.
+I feel like this course improved my recursion skills too.

 These processes can be applied to any programming language and can be considered "good habits", though you might need to adapt the steps a little because you might not have a documentation of proper templates in other languages, though you could make up your own or find examples.